iamr0b0tx/feta-poc/README.md

 # my-web

-A web operating system, my-web is is local first and federates user data while prioritising ownership and and access
+A web operating system, my-web is a host of apps that are local first and federates user data while prioritising ownership and access